1941 All-Ireland Senior Football Championship final

-Route to the final
+Paths to the final

 Kerry required a replay to defeat Dublin in the All-Ireland SFC semi-final.
 The first game was held at Croke Park on 10 August; the replay in Tralee the following Sunday, 17 August.
 This was the last All-Ireland SFC semi-final replay played outside Croke Park until 1983, when Dublin contested a semi-final replay against Cork at Páirc Uí Chaoimh.

 P. D. Mehigan (or "Pat'O") wrote of the first game: "At the very last minute Murt Kelly drove high at the Dublin posts and the ball glanced off the upright for the balancing point.
 Dublin had played the better football but both sets of forwards shot wildly when well placed.
 As I anticipated here last week, it was a low-scoring game and without a goal, and the backs had far the better of the argument throughout.
 Keohane, Myers, Casey and Dillon shone in Kerry's defence whilst Kennedy, Falvey, Murphy and Quinn played steady football for Dublin".

 20,000 people attended the replay; half of Dublin's team spent the night before in Limerick and landed late after a trip on a wartime turf-trains.
 Pat'O recorded Dublin as being "outclassed" by a scoreline of 2–9 to 0–3.
 When Tom O'Connor scored a goal in the twentieth minute, it was — he wrote — "the beginning of the end".

 Dublin, incidentally, were not Leinster Senior Football Championship winners as would usually have been the case at this time for an All-Ireland SFC semi-finalist; the province nominated them to play Kerry due to an outbreak of foot-and-mouth disease.
 (The 1941 Leinster SFC final, Dublin v Carlow, was held in November, with Dublin winning by 4–6 to 1–4).

 Match

+This year's final was played on 7 September.